-If your event public consider the way you publicise your event and think how will that affect the demographic of your participants.
-Consider how many people can you manage effectively, making sure everyone has enough time to check in as a group and also as individuals.
+If your event is public consider the way you publicise your event and think how it will that affect the demographic of your participants.
+Consider how many people you can manage effectively, making sure everyone has enough time to check in as a group and also as individuals.
 If there are limited spaces, consider the fairest way to choose participants that is most in line with the ethical code of your group and in solidarity with your facilitator.
-Do you want to have only those presenting included, or would it suitable to have an audience?
+Do you want to have only those presenting included, or would it be suitable to have an audience?

 Be sure to time the end of your sign-up period several days before the event, so that you can tell your guest host exactly how many participants they should expect.
 It will also give those who have been selected to participate enough time to prepare, and a chance for you to find replacements for those who respond that they actually can’t attend.